chrishoward-au/Architect/readme.txt

 * FIXED: Rounding of panels margin needed two decimal places (was 0 in changes in 1.6.1)
 * FIXED: Actions Editor was showing Blueprints on all pages
 * FIXED: Blueprint PHP notice if no images are selected for Gallery content source
+* FIXED: Extra quotes mark in div panel opening class
+* FIXED: Some Blueprint styling defaults not showing correct in editor

 = 1.6.1 =
 * FIXED: Minor security issue because of missing index.php